Jorge Kahwagi: Early life

 He graduated from university with a quadruple-major with a major of body building science, and serves as the vice-president for the tabloid newspaper La Crónica de Hoy.
-He is of Lebanese descent.
+He is of mixed Mexican-Lebanese descent.

 Career

 Boxing

 Kahwagi debuted professionally in the sport on December 10, 2001, knocking out newcomer Perry Williams in the first round, and ended his career in 2015 after establishing an undefeated record of 12 wins, all fights by knockout.
 Kahwagi is infamous amongst boxing fans for charges of manipulated fights, which increased significantly after the knockouts against boxers Roberto José Coelho in 2005 and against Ramon Alejandro Olivas on September 11, 2015, and became one of the reasons explaining his withdrawal from the sport.
 His fight against Olivas has been called "one of the most infamous fiascos in recent boxing history".

 Politics

 Kahwagi was a member of Mexico's PVEM political party.
 In 2000, he was elected as a commissioner of the Mexican Government, and he was assigned to different ventures such as being a member of Mexico's commission on the United States and on Japan.